qiushuo222/AmazonReviewProductAnalysis/Running.md

 After this application done, in project folder it will generate a folder named "Amazon_Product_Parquet", and 72 parquet files within it.

+P.S.
+Amazon_Product_Parquet is available in /home/sqa13/cmpt732_project_data/ on cluster.
 <br>
 <br>